mithunshanbhag/mithunshanbhag.github.io/_posts/2019-03-29-high-availability-azure-3-availability-sets.md

 **UD3**|VM4|   |
 **UD4**|   |VM5|

+No two VMs in an availability set share the same fault & update domain.
+This ensures that there will be at least one available VM in the event of a planned maintenance (where an entire update domain is affected) or hardware failure (where an entire fault domain is affected).
 The [SLA for Azure VMs](https://azure.microsoft.com/en-in/support/legal/sla/virtual-machines/v1_8/) guarantees that if an availability set has two or more VMs, then at least one VM will be available 99.95% of the time.

-Generally an [availability set is paired with a load balancer](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability#combine-a-load-balancer-with-availability-sets) for traffic equi-distribution amongst the VMs in that availability set.

 Availability sets are free (you're only charged for the VMs placed in the availability sets).